ConnorNorthing/Fourier-Series-Computation/README.md

 ## Future Work That Could've Been Added
 Introducing interactive waveforms into the outputs would have greatly improved the userability of the code with data-point tracking as well.

+## Accreditation
+This project was a group project whereby the code generated was consolidated with Ian De Villiers and Nicole Wreyford